nwu698/nwu698.github.io/README.md

   # Personal Website

-  This is a code bundle for Personal Website.
+  This is my personal website.
 The UI was designed using Figma Make.

   ## Running the code